Electronic Component Testing: 7 Methods to Verify Parts Before Assembly

 - Lead frame quality

 Most PCB assembly shops have X-ray capability.
-Worth it for high-value BGA purchases.
+It's worth the turnaround for high-value BGA purchases.

 Level 5: Curve Tracer / I-V Analysis ($200+ equipment)